Start planning your trip

-While in Japan, we highly recommend visiting both Shinto shrines and Buddhist temples.
-This article introduces the correct way of visiting a shrine and what kind of manners one should pay heed of when on the shrine grounds, from bowing to washing your hands.
+We highly recommend visiting both Shinto shrines and Buddhist temples during your visit to Japan.
+This article introduces the proper way of praying at a shrine and the manners one should pay attention to on the shrine grounds, from bowing to cleansing your hands.

 The act of visiting a shrine is called sanpai in Japanese.
-In Japan, be it the city or the countryside, you will find various Shinto shrines of all sizes.
+Whether you're in the city or countryside, you will find various Shinto shrines of all sizes throughout Japan.

 Needless to say, everyone is welcome to enter the shrine grounds and pay their respects, regardless of their religious belief.
 If you're interested in venturing to a shrine, why not try paying your respects like locals?

-There are a few simple rules that you need to consider when visiting a shrine in Japan, from famous ones like Meiji Jingu to tiny, local shrines you may find on a side street.
-In this article, we will go over the basic process of what to do at a shrine.
+There are a few simple rules to consider at a Japanese shrine, including famous sacred sites like Meiji Jingu to tiny, local shrines situated on a side street.
+This article will go over the basic steps and etiquette tips of what to do at a shrine.

-Just before the torii gate to the shrine grounds, bow respectfully once.
-This is the way of greeting the guardian deities of the shrine and asking permission to enter.
-When proceeding towards the main shrine after the torii, be sure not to walk in the middle of the path, which is reserved for the guardian deities.
+Bow once in front of the torii gate before entering the shrine grounds.
+This is a way of greeting the guardian deities of the shrine and asking permission to enter.
+While walking towards the main shrine, please be mindful of not strolling on the middle path, which is reserved for the deities.

-Before going toward the main hall, it is customary to purify oneself in a symbolic way with the water in the spring at the entrance.
+Before going toward the main hall, it is customary to cleanse oneself with water at the entranceway.

-There will be a big, spoon-like ladle called hishaku used to scoop out the water.
+There will be several wooden dippers called a hishaku used to scoop out the water.
 Take it with your right hand and get a generous amount of water.

-The order is important.
-Pour just a little water onto each hand: first, on your left hand, and then on your right hand.
-Please keep in mind that it is a symbolic purification, so you don't actually wash your hands.
+The next steps are important to remember!
+Pour a little water onto each hand, beginning with your left hand and then your right.
+Remember that it is a symbolic purification, so you don't actually wash your hands.
 Calmly pour some of the water onto your hands.